1220812/LAPR2/docs/sprintB/us004/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is dependency to the "US3 - register an employee" since that has to be, at least one employee to review the advertisement request, the "US5-register a store" since that has to be , at least, one store (agency) to be selected by the owner and the "US6-specify states, districts and cities in the System" since that the property listed by the owner has an address (is in a state, in a district and in a city)
+* There is dependency to the "US3 - register an employee" since that has to be, at least one employee to review the advertisement request, the "US5-register a store" since that has to be , at least, one store (agency) to be selected by the owner, to the "US6-specify states, districts and cities in the System" since that the property listed by the owner has an address (is in a state, in a district and in a city) and to the "US7 -  want to register in the system to buy, sell or rent properties."

 ### 1.5 Input and Output Data